swad-cs-uic/F23-HW3-skeleton/README.md

 3. You also need to complete the registration service for your application.

-4. Once your APIs are set-up you then need to integrate the APIs in your landing component so that your data is now is persisted across sessions and not just limited to a state.
+4. Once your APIs are set-up you then need to integrate the APIs in your landing component so that your data is now persisted across sessions and not just limited to a state.

-5. This application will allow you to use concepts from HW1 and HW2 to your HW3 as well.
+5. This application will allow you to bring concepts from HW1 and HW2 to your HW3 as well.

 6. A NOT DEFINED TODO that you must figure out on your own is how to enable Email based data fetch and store in the Landing component i.e the dashboard should only display the chats of the logged in user.
 The application allows multiple users to have their data stored in Firestore.